Cutting your ‘warmup sentences’

 Join me on my writer’s journey from nonfiction to fiction

 Hello, everyone!
 I’m an aspiring novelist looking to connect with avid readers and other writers, especially in the genres of science fiction and fantasy.
-On this blog, I’ll discuss writing and publishing, and share the ups and downs of my journey to get my first novel published.
+On this blog, I’ll discuss writing and publishing, and share the ups and downs of my writer’s journey to get my first novel published.

 A little about my debut in-progress novel: I’ve made things extra hard on myself by making my first effort a 3-book dystopian sci-fi series set in a war-torn near future.
 My two heroes are new adults (18 and 19 years old) and the story revolves around them finding their places in a world where the two global superpowers are in an uneasy peace.
 The story also revolves around our two heroes finding each other and coming to terms with their broken families.